 In the 1920s, former pupils held an annual dance, which turned into the Debutante Ball for many decades.
 Its current iteration is the Graduation Ball, held in December.

-Fundraising and service continue to be an important element of the Old Girls’ Association, and the school is a living reminder of the support of the Old Girls over the many years.
-The Old Girls’ Association has financially helped towards the Old Girls’ Chapel, Clouston Hall, one of the houses at Kahunui, and many more.
-The Association funds scholarships for study at the school, and the Violet Wood Advanced Study Grant for postgraduate work.
+Fundraising and acts of service continue to be an important element of the Old Girls’ Association, and the school is a living reminder of the support of the Old Girls over the many years.
+The Old Girls’ Association has made significant donations to Clouston Hall, the Old Girls’ Chapel, the Centennial Centre for Wellbeing, funded one of the houses at Kahunui, purchased a new chapel organ in 2018 and contributed to many other projects.

 The Presidential Chain is a reminder of all the links over time that make up the Old Girls’ Association leadership.
 Donated in 1938 by Myrta Vialoux, who had been president in 1923, the Presidential Chain is worn at the AGM.
 Each medallion is engraved with each president’s name, maiden name, and dates of office.